Ask a mom about her must-haves for baby and the list will almost always be different from any other mom you ask.

 Buy a NoseFrida.
 Seriously.
 If you take away nothing else from this post, know that a NoseFrida is a MUST.

 Yes, sucking snot is gross…but your baby going to kiss you and spewing boogers in your face is worse.
 And have you ever cut open one of those bulbs the hospital gives you?
 Talk about unsanitary! *shudder* I’ve also heard good things about using nasal saline mist rather than the squirt bottles.
 These came out after I had my own kids, but apparently they are a true game changer.

 Stocking up on mittens is also a must.
 It doesn’t matter how many you buy, you will lose them.
-Nevertheless, they are very much needed to keep baby from scratching his face!

 Tech for Baby